Denver to Rocky Mountain National Park: Day Trip Itinerary & Map

 Hiking at Bear Lake Area

 Enter Rocky Mountain National Park via the Park Entrance Road at Beaver Meadows area.
-Keep in mind that in the high season the park works with the timed-entry reservation system.
+Keep in mind that in the high season the park often uses a timed-entry reservation system (rules vary by year), so be sure to check the official website before your visit.

 Even if you are just visiting Rocky Mountains from Denver for a day, you could do one nice hike.
 One of the best areas for hiking in RMNP is the Bear Lake area.
 The walk around Bear Lake itself is easy and short, but if you already go through all the trouble to get there, we recommend taking one of the longer hikes.
 As a minimum, hike to Dream Lake – it’s one of the best short hikes in the Rocky Mountain National Park.